jappeace/jappeaceApplication/content/why-blog-2019.md

 You need to write interestingly, which is much harder than just doing something grammatically correct.

-This is what most buisness writers don't get.
+This is what most business writers don't get.
 Dumping a bunch of jargon in your post is going to shoo away people.
 Using politically correct opinions is boring.
 You have to take a position to attract an audience.
 This is hard.

+## Conclusion

+I write for self promotion, to vent, and for fun.
+I think writing is difficult, but I enjoy it.
+Writing something interesting is even harder, but I feel it's well worth the exercise.

+Do you feel writing is fun, or perhaps boring?
+Or do you also have a blog?
+Please let me know in the comments below!